usaid-cs/yesterday-i-learned/random.md

 - There are enough character variants in unicode to warrant [font emulation](http://qaz.wtf/u/convert.cgi?text=Hacker_News).
 - Hacker News decides that [LRU caches by category](https://news.ycombinator.com/item?id=17690749) is the best way to organise items in your home.
 - Playing hard to get [doesn't work](https://www.huffingtonpost.com/ellen-huerta/why-playing-hard-to-get-d_b_9629656.html), no matter who you are.
-- In an argument, try to determine _what_ is right, rather than _who_ is right.
 - Because of a missing open container law, [it is legal to drink and drive in Mississippi](https://www.huffingtonpost.ca/entry/open-container-law_n_4653013) as long as you stay under the BAC limit.
 - A group of crickets are referred to as an orchestra.
 - The [Nordic socioeconomic model](https://en.wikipedia.org/wiki/Nordic_model) sets itself apart by having universal welfare, paid for by taxes, creating a [social safety net](https://en.wikipedia.org/wiki/Social_safety_net).